Begin typing your question below

 We have known all along that the COVID-19 vaccines are not perfect.
 Like other vaccines we’ve used routinely for years, they are highly effective, but not 100% (read more about vaccine effectiveness).

 When a fully vaccinated person gets infected, it is often called a “breakthrough infection.”
 There are a few things to know about breakthrough infections:

 - Doctors, scientists and regulators monitor for breakthrough infections very closely.
-In fact, Manitoba Public Health now reports new and active cases by vaccination status.

 - The evidence is also confirming that when breakthrough infections happen, the chance is very low of getting seriously sick, requiring hospital care, dying or developing long COVID.

 So, the vaccines help to reduce the chance of getting COVID-19 and they are still incredibly effective at preventing severe illness and death, including against variants of concern like the XBB variants.